DeNA/mysql_rewinder/README.md

 ## How does it work?

-1. Capture sql statements and record `INSERT`ed tables into tmp files
+1. Capture SQL statements and extract `INSERT`ed table names, and record them into tmp files
-2. Execute DELETE query for recorded tables
+2. Aggregate tmp files and execute DELETE query for `INSERT`ed tables

 ## What does `stable` mean?